regilero/regilero.github.com/_posts/2011-10-03-separate_cache_backends_d6_and_d7.markdown

 In this article we'll study how to push all these caches in better places.

-Thi is a new feature of default Drupal7, but simple solutions are available if you want the same thing on a Drupal6 installation.
+This is a new feature of default Drupal7, but simple solutions are available if you want the same thing on a Drupal6 installation.

 ###The default situation###